-I’m Israeli-American and am currently pursuing an MSc in mathematics at the Technion.
-I meandered over to math from a slightly different background: I previously completed a computer science MSc at Oxford, with a focus on neural networks, and prior to that I completed a BSc in physics.
+I’m an Israeli-American software developer currently working at Google.
+Previously, I completed a computer science MSc at Oxford, with a focus on neural networks, and prior to that I studied physics and computer science.

 For more info, you can have a look at my CV.

 I’m sure the Internet would have been quite fine without this blog.
 Nonetheless, I became motivated to start a blog when I decided to apply for an MSc at Oxford and discovered how scarce information is about higher degrees there.
 Furthermore, I’d often find myself discussing interesting books, code, or math anecdotes with different friends, and thought this would be a good avenue to reach more people with (hopefully) less effort.

 Code, math, science, books, and my experiences from Oxford.
 If you’re interested in any of these topics, then hopefully you’ll find something of interest here.
 Among the articles are: